 Impervious acre restoration credits for septic pumping, denitrification, and connections to a wastewater treatment plant (WWTP) can use the number of systems improved as the unit measure.
-Table 15 provides EIA_f for these septic practices.
+Table 15 provides the EIA_f for these septic practices.
 Septic pumping is an annual practice.
 The EIA credit for septic pumping is based on the annual number of systems pumped averaged over the span of the 5 year permit term.
-Septic connection to an Enhanced Nutrient Removal (ENR) WWTP assumes a Best Available Technology (BAT) baseline of 50% nitrogen removal according to the Phase 6 Model.
+The EIA credit for septic connection to an Enhanced Nutrient Removal (ENR) WWTP is based on the ratio between the septic denitrification and septic connection load reductions determined in the Maryland Phase III WIP.